Streaming music is big business.

 When you look at Spotify’s service compared to other platforms in the space, both currently and in the past, there are a few things that become apparent:

->Their core focus has always been user engagement
+- Their core focus has always been user engagement

 - They never set out to create a ‘free’ service supported by ads, as many of their early-stage competitors did

 - In the face of huge competition from tech giants such as Apple and Amazon, they have managed to maintain their position in the market and in many ways build on it

-So what did Spotify do strategically in its early days to get to the position they are now?
+What did Spotify do strategically in its early days to get to the position they are now?

-In its earliest days (late 2008), Spotify was an invite-only, meaning that someone had to invite you to the platform to get access.
+In its earliest days (late 2008), Spotify was invite-only, meaning that someone had to invite you to the platform to get access.
 The company was founded in Stockholm, Sweden and open usage of the platform was not available until the company launched in UK in 2009; however, they reverted back to invite-only later that year because demand was so high.